M&A Advisors Provide Timeline of a Business Sale

 Most transactions take six to 12 months from start to conclusion.
 But, based on the nature and complexity of the deal, as well as the planning and organization of the company’s management, it could take even longer.
 On the flip side, when the situation called for it, our advisors have closed a deal in as few as 45 days.
 Outside factors affecting a deal may range from tax savings motivation, to a buyer who is anxious to get its new acquisition to market, to a seller who needs to sell quickly for personal reasons.

 What Are the Major Steps Involved in Selling a Business?

 This depends on your situation.
 Some businesses come to us once a buyer has approached them about selling their business.
 Others seek assistance years in advance with planning their exit strategy and putting the value drivers into place to make the transaction as successful as possible.
 But in most cases, we take clients through what is called a private-limited auction process, which includes:

-- Reviewing letters of intent and selecting a buyer.
-Over the next one to four weeks, it’s time to analyze offers (both price and terms), tax ramifications, post-deal owner involvement and other factors, and help the owner select the winner.
+Reviewing letters of intent and selecting a buyer – Over the next one to four weeks, it is time to analyze offers (both price and terms), tax ramifications, post-deal owner involvement and other factors, and help the owner select the winner.

-- Conducting due diligence.
-Once a buyer has been determined, your tax and business advisory professionals will step in for the next two to four weeks to guide you through due diligence – a process that’s about as comfortable as a dental visit as you dig for old records and work to defend your numbers.
+Conducting due diligence – Once a buyer has been determined, your tax and business advisory professionals will step in for the next two to four weeks to guide you through due diligence – a process that is about as comfortable as a dental visit as you dig for old records and work to defend your numbers.

-- Negotiating and closing the transaction.
-Over the final two to six weeks, your deal team will work to finalize and negotiate the purchase agreement.
+Negotiating and closing the transaction – Over the final two to six weeks, your deal team will work to finalize and negotiate the purchase agreement, which can also concurrently run with the wrap up of the due diligence.
 Here, the devil truly is in the details – from final working capital, to cash holdbacks related to representations and warranties, to noncompetes and everything in between – essential to a successful deal.